UW-Macrostrat/CriticalMAAS/milestone-reports/milestone-3/milestone-3-report.md

 teams have shifted to using this file format to deliver candidate maps to Macrostrat.

+Through the [TA1 Geopackage][ta1-geopackage] library, we have established a common endpoint for TA1 data to be ingested into Macrostrat.

 ## Map ingestion pipeline

+Macrostrat's map ingestion pipeline is a system that allows the ingestion of geologic maps from a variety of sources into Macrostrat's harmonized representation, which has standardized representations of age, lithology, and named geological units.
+The central activity of our CriticalMAAS effort is to extend this pipeline to rapidly integrate high-resolution, high-quality geologic maps from TA1 and other sources [@sec:vector-maps].
+We have made significant progress on streamlining the map ingestion pipeline to support the rapid ingestion of geologic mapping.

 We have made significant progress on the ingestion pipeline for TA1 data.
-Through the [TA1 Geopackage][ta1-geopackage] library, we have established a common endpoint for TA1 data to be ingested into Macrostrat.

 - scaled our system to stage ~100 new NGMDB vector geologic maps
 - fully ingested several TA1 maps as a proof of concept